 Low Income Person: A person whose household (including single persons) has a total income that does not exceed 80% of the median income for the project area.
-Income levels can be obtained online at: https://www.huduser.gov/portal/datasets/il.html.

 New Hires: Full-time employees for at-will, permanent, temporary or seasonal employment opportunities for any Section 3 covered contract.